phmgaguli/phmgaguli/README.md

 - 👋 Hi, I’m @phmgaguli
-- 👀 I’m interested in everything that is for my development.
+- 👀 I’m interested in everything that is about programming.
-- 🌱 I’m currently an intern at BCX learning about SAP ...
+- 🌱 I’m currently working at BCX  and learning about SAP ...

 <!---